Red Butte Creek (Salt Lake County, Utah)

 Red Butte Creek is a small stream whose headwaters are found in the northeast part of Salt Lake County, Utah, United States.
 It flows west through the Red Butte Garden and Arboretum, by the University of Utah, Fort Douglas and flows southwesterly to Salt Lake City’s Liberty Park.
 With 7.25 mi2 of watershed, Red Butte Canyon is the smallest canyon of the seven canyons in eastern Salt Lake County.
 Its elevation ranges from 5000 to 8000 ft above sea level.

 History

 During the early 1850s, Red Butte Canyon was considered a source of red sandstone to construct the LDS Salt Lake Temple.
 A wooden railroad was considered to transport the sandstone to the temple site, but the idea was abandoned in 1855 when it was decided to construct the Temple with granite located in Little Cottonwood Canyon.
-A monument constructed along the creek in the city's Yalecrest neighborhood commemorates Salt Lake's early pioneers drowning sacks of Mormon crickets in the creek during that era's notable infestation.
+A marker in Miller Park, along the creek in the city's Yalecrest neighborhood, records that during an 1868 grasshopper infestation, local residents drove the insects into the creek with sacks and willow branches so that the current carried them to sieves, where they were trapped and destroyed.
+The marker was placed in 1998 by the Utah State Society of the Daughters of the American Revolution.